darshanXtobi/Hostransfer/README.md

-# tobi
+# tabi

 ## Secure File Transfer Tool

-**tobi**, a secure file transfer tool designed by 0x4m4.
+**tabi**, a secure file transfer tool designed by 0x4m4.
 This tool ensures your files are transferred safely and confidentially over the network using strong encryption methods.

 ### Features